 What is premenopause?

 As mentioned, there are two stages before menopause – premenopause and perimenopause.
 The main difference between perimenopause and menopause is that this comes before menopause.
 There is no specific perimenopause age although it typically comes 3-4 years before you will actually enter into menopause.
 Unfortunately, it can start as early as 10 years before.
 Typically the perimenopause age averages around a woman in her 40’s but as mentioned can come as soon as her 30’s.
 This is when your estrogen levels will decrease and you will begin experiencing hormonal changes.
 Keep in mind, unlike menopause, you can still experience pregnancy during perimenopause.
-You may begin noticing perimenopause signs immediately and perimenopause symptoms may increase the closer a woman gets to menopause.
-The common symptoms of perimenopause that you can focus on to figure out if you are entering into perimenopause are very similar to traditional menopause symptoms.
-If you are beginning to experience any or all of these symptoms early on, then you may be in the beginning stages of perimenopause.10 common symptoms of perimenopause:
+You may begin noticing perimenopause signs immediately and perimenopause symptoms may increase the closer a woman gets to menopause.10 common symptoms of perimenopause:

 - Hot flashes